 The word "arr" is considered an acceptable alternative to "yes."
 But did pirates really talk like that?

 The answer is "not really."
 Our concept of piratical speech stems mainly from a series of memorable performances by the actor Robert Newton.
 He appeared in several films and TV shows as a pirate, playing such characters as Long John Silver in a Disney adaptation of "Treasure Island" and the dreaded Edward Teach, better known as Blackbeard in "Blackbeard, the Pirate."
-You can hear him starting at 6:21 in the below clip:
+You can hear Newton in the clip below:

 Newton was born in Dorset, England.
 Dorset is in the West Country, the southwest corner of Britain.
 The dialect in that region contains many of the elements we associate with pirate speech.
 For example, it's common to hear a hard "r" in words spoken by people from the West Country.